C++

 - Cross-platform GUI development

-- Extensive widget library
+- Extensive widget and QML library

 - Signal-slot mechanism